Machine learning study to identify collective flow in small and large colliding systems: Training results and discussion

 where $Y_{same}(\Delta\phi=\phi_2-\phi_1)$ and $Y_{mixed}(\Delta\phi)$ are the number of particle pairs at a given $\Delta\phi$ and within a given $p_{\rm T}$ range for the same and mixed events.
 This definition of $C(\Delta\phi)$ removes a trivial dependence on the number of produced particles \cite{PHENIX:2005zfm,PHENIX:2014fnc,Bzdak:2014dia}.

 Figure \ref{vn} shows $v_2$ and $v_3$ as a function of the number of final charged particles $N_{ch}$ with different parton cross sections.
-It can be observed that $v_2$ and $v_3$ increases with parton cross section for Pb$+$Pb collisions.
-But the dependence on parton cross section is non-monotonous for $p +$Pb collisions.
+It can be observed that $v_2$ and $v_3$ increases with parton cross section for Pb $+$ Pb collisions.
+But the dependence on parton cross section is non-monotonous for $p$ $+$ Pb collisions, which has already been found in Ref.~\cite{Zhao:2021bef}.
+The most significant difference of $v_2$ between the two systems appears when parton cross section is taken as 10 mb for high-multiplicity events, because there are the largest $v_2$ in Pb $+$ Pb collisions and relatively small $v_2$ in $p$ $+$ Pb collisions.
 On the other hand, $v_3$ of the two systems are similar for the two parton cross sections of 0 mb and 10 mb.
-However, there is more obvious difference of $v_3$ between the two systems with parton cross section of 3 mb, because there are the largest $v_3$ in $p +$Pb collisions with parton cross sections of 3 and 10 mb for different $N_{ch}$ classes.
-Based on P($v_2$, $v_3$), the percentage of the overlapping area of P($v_2$, $v_3$) between Pb$+$Pb collisions and $p +$Pb and peripheral Pb$+$Pb collisions from a multiphase transport model.
-Many different features between the two systems are learned and captured by the point cloud network, such as pseudorapidity distribution, $p_{\rm T}$ spectra, anisotropic flow.
-In the transverse momentum plane, the point cloud network can learn the different features of $p_{\rm T}$ spectra that can classify two different colliding systems.
-After normalizing transverse momentum of final hadrons, the point cloud network finally distinguish two different colliding systems according to their collective flow.
-It is difficult for the PCN to distinguish two systems by EbyE collective flow only, since the EbyE distributions of collective flow P($v_2$, $v_3$) are very close between $p +$Pb and Pb$+$Pb collisions are more different with a larger parton scattering cross section, which is the consistent with the characteristics of escape mechanism for collective flow in transport model~\cite{He:2015hfa,Lin:2015ucn}.
+However, there is a more obvious difference of $v_3$ between the two systems with parton cross section of 3 mb, because there are the largest $v_3$ in $p$ $+$ Pb collisions and relatively small $v_3$ in Pb $+$ Pb collisions.
+Surprisingly, the discrepancy of $v_2$ and $v_3$ between two ensembles of each system can be captured by the PCN, even the similar $N_{ch}$ and parton cross section dependences are obtained in Figs.~\ref{ACS} and ~\ref{ensemble}, although the test accuracies are not high enough for the PCN to distinguish two systems due to similar EbyE flow distributions which will be shown next.

-Admittedly, the ability of our PCN to distinguish $p$$+$Pb from peripheral Pb$+$Pb collisions in EbyE manner by collective flow is limited.
-However, some meaningful results have been obtained by using the useful tool of machine learning.
-In future, the method in this study could be applied to investigate other rich physics topics, such as identifying initial flow and final flow in small colliding systems~\cite{Nie:2019swk}.